Coordinate recognition: General theory, Groups, and other surprises: Introduction

 \section{Introduction}

 This work is motivated by problems in both set theory and model theory.
-With regards to set theory, the central motivation arises from problems involving rigidity of quotient structures.
-In 1979 Shelah described a forcing extension of the universe where all automorphisms of the Boolean algebra $\cP(\bbN)/\Fin$ are induced by a bijection $f_\Phi$ between two cofinite subsets of $\bbN$ (\cite{Sh:Proper}).
-Another way to state Shelah's result is that there is an endomorphism $\Phi_*$ of $\cPN$ such that the following diagram commutes (vertical arrows correspond to quotient maps).
+With regard to set theory, the central motivation arises from problems involving rigidity of quotient structures.
+In 1979, Shelah described a forcing extension of the universe where all automorphisms of the Boolean algebra $\cP(\bbN)/\Fin$ are induced by a bijection $f_\Phi$ between two cofinite subsets of~$\bbN$ (\cite{Sh:Proper}).
+Another way to state Shelah's result is that there is a Boolean algebra endomorphism $\Phi_*$ of $\cPN$ such that the following diagram commutes (vertical arrows correspond to quotient maps).

-In other words, in Shelah's model every automorphism $\Phi$ of $\cPNF$ can be lifted by an endomorphism $\Phi_*$ of $\cPN$.
+In other words, in Shelah's model every automorphism\footnote{Whenever the category of morphisms is not mentioned explicitly, it is understood that it is the category at hand.} $\Phi$ of $\cPNF$ can be lifted by an endomorphism $\Phi_*$ of $\cPN$.
 Such automorphisms are called \emph{trivial}.
 By a 1956 result of W. Rudin, the Continuum Hypothesis implies that there are $2^{2^{\aleph_0}}$ nontrivial automorphisms of $\cPNF$.
 This is an immediate consequence of the fact that $\cPNF$ is $\aleph_1$-saturated, a notion not yet isolated at the time of Rudin's work.

-Shelah's conclusion held in a very specific forcing extension of the universe (the oracle-cc forcing was invented for the purpose of finding this extension!), but it was soon proved to follow from forcing axioms (\cite{ShSte:PFA, Ve:OCA}).
+Shelah's conclusion held in a very specific forcing extension of the universe (Shelah's oracle-cc forcing notion was invented for the purpose of finding this extension!), but it was soon proved to follow from forcing axioms\footnote{We refer the reader to \cite{moore2010proper} for background on forcing axioms.} (\cite{ShSte:PFA, Ve:OCA}).
 Analogous lifting results from forcing axioms were proven for quotient algebras of the form $\cPN/\cI$ for numerous Borel ideals $\cI$ on $\bbN$ ($\cPN$ is given the Cantor set topology).
-These early results are summarized in \cite{Fa:Rigidity}.
+These early results are summarized in \cite{Fa:Rigidity,farah2022corona}.